Author: David Margolin

 Adrenaline propelled Trent past trepidation into action.
 He removed the towel.
 “What th–”

-“Don’t freak out, I can explain,” Maggie said very softly and soothingly.
+“Don’t freak out, you aren’t the only odd one in the family.,” Maggie said very softly and soothingly.
 She turned her left arm palm up and firmly pressed her thumb down in the middle of her forearm until something clicked.
 Then she slid the previously invisible rectangular panel down towards her fingers.
-Maggie watched Trent’s reaction closely as the glowing green circuit board came into view.
+Maggie watched Trent’s reaction closely as a glowing green circuit board came into view.

 They made eye contact in the mirror.
 Trent spoke first, “For better or for worse.”